 If possible, arrange for your class to watch Question Period in the House of Commons on the Cable Public Affairs Channel (CPAC) or provide examples of parliamentarians’ typical questions.

-Senate Chamber proceedings are not recorded on video.
-Audio-only webcasts of Senate Chamber proceedings are available via ParlVU.
+Senate Chamber proceedings are available via Senate ParlVU.

 - Rules and Decorum for the Senate and House of Commons

 - newspapers, magazines and online resources

 - selected printouts of the debates of the Senate or House of Commons